otula/kiiaudata/uimahalliService/README.md

 5) Optionally, check the README file at ca_frontend root directory for other options for the core files.

-6) Compile/deploy the application, e.g. run "ant -f build.xml deploy" in the uimahalliService root directory.
+6) Compile/deploy the application, e.g. run `ant -f build.xml package` in the uimahalliService root directory.
 The compiled .war and .jar files can be found in the dist directory if you want to manually copy them to your server.

 Initial-Setup
 -------------